FAQ

 Since Bradford White water heaters have the magnesium anode built into the hot water outlet, we need to do a few extra steps to install a powered anode rod.
 Please see following link : https://www.corroprotec.com/installation-guide/

-The Corro-Protec Integrated Anode Rod for Bradford White water heater will come with everything you need to install it in the hot water outlet where the original magnesium anode rod was installed.
+The Corro-Protec Integrated Anode Rod is designed to fit most Bradford White* water heater will come with everything you need to install it in the hot water outlet where the original magnesium anode rod was installed.

 Yes, it is possible to install Corro-Protec by yourself.
 With all tools needed, it will take you about 15 minutes to install it.